-29. A housing needs survey has been undertaken in the Parish during September and October 2017.
-A questionnaire was delivered to every household in the Parish, the results have then been analysed by Wiltshire Council to determine the need for affordable housing in West Lavington and Littleton Panell.
+36. As part of the Housing Needs Survey a questionnaire was delivered to every household in the Parish, the results have then been analysed by Wiltshire Council to determine the need for affordable housing in West Lavington and Littleton Panell.
 The results indicate the following headlines: